ltfyle/ltfyle/README.md

  In my repositories, you’ll find a mix of coursework, practice notebooks, and personal projects.
 Many are works in progress — I’m always learning and improving.

-Outside of data, I enjoy spending time outdoors, reading, and hanging out with my two dogs, Peanut and Buttercup.
+Outside of data, I enjoy spending time outdoors, reading, and hanging out with my dog.

 Feel free to connect or reach out — I’m always open to feedback, collaboration and new opportunities.